-- 1. Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.LTSS.PHAR.01) applies; - 2.
+- 1. Currently receiving medication via PA Health & Wellness benefit and documentation supports positive response to therapy or the Continuity of Care policy (PA.PHARM.01) applies; - 2.
 Request is for Rhofade; - 3.
 Member is responding positively to therapy; - 4.
-If request is for a dose increase, new dose does not exceed 30 mg (1 tube) per month.
+If request is for a dose increase, new dose does not exceed 1 tube per month.